 If you’re determined to stop drinking alcohol for 30 days or more, but you’re worried how you’ll manage to stick to it, then you might find some of these ideas useful.
 Here are all the things I did to stay on track when I decided to give up alcohol:

 1) I read ‘quit lit’

 There are loads of great books out there offering advice on how to stop drinking.
 They range from very personal accounts of addiction to motivational guides and psychology-based books, aimed at changing your mindset, so you view drinking differently.
 Here are a couple of my favourites, with more suggestions listed below.

 The Unexpected Joy of Being Sober

-This best-selling book was everywhere last year.
-I’d seen it in countless bookshops and websites, and decided to give it a go after spotting another glowing review.
-At that point I wasn’t planning to stop drinking but I was curious about the author’s story and how quitting alcohol had impacted her life.
+This best-selling book has been everywhere in the last couple of years.
+I’d seen it in countless bookshops and websites and decided to give it a go after spotting another glowing review.
+At that point, I wasn’t planning to stop drinking but I was curious about the author’s story and how quitting alcohol had impacted her life.